stephank/vindinium-client/README.md

     ./bot.js -a 1,4,20 config.json

-Run arena matches indefinitely, in 4 workers, queuing 1 at a time:
+Run arena matches indefinitely, in 4 workers, queuing 2 at a time:

+    ./bot.js -a 2,4,INF config.json

+Same as above, but queue in groups of 2.
+This is to attempt team strategies, but the game offers no guarantee that you'll actually end up in the same game.

-    ./bot.js -a 1,4,INF config.json
+    ./bot.js -a 2,2,4,INF config.json

 At any point, the bot can be interrupted with <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 This will finish any running arena matches.
 Press again to stop immediately.